Spirent/cloudsure/documentation/testcase-overview.md

 # Testcase Overview
-This document describes the attributes and their relationships that make up a testcase.
-Each testcase is made of the following main sections:
+A testcase is set of actions performed on a target enviroment while the resulting impact is being measured.
+Optionally a testcase can also post-processing of the results to determine an outcome.

+ Each testcase consists of following sections.
+Each section will have a set of attributes.

 1. Basic Information
 2. Environment